 The fund makes one-off grants between $5,000 and $50,000 for projects in communities along the existing National Grid route, as well as communities affected by new Transpower projects.

-In addition to applications from communities affected by existing transmission assets Transpower allocates CommunityCare funding in relation to new projects.
-We are currently seeking applications for projects in communities affected by the Bunnythorpe to Haywards Conductor Replacement Project and the Clutha to Upper Waitaki Lines Project.
+In addition to applications from communities affected by existing overhead transmission assets Transpower allocates CommunityCare funding in relation to new projects.
+We are currently seeking applications for projects in communities affected by the Bunnythorpe to Haywards Conductor Replacement Project.

 How to apply for funding

-Funding applications are reviewed twice yearly by the CommunityCare funding panel.
+Funding applications are reviewed twice yearly by the CommunityCare Fund's independent panel - a Summer round and a Winter round.
 In order to apply you must:

-- if invited to do so, you will submit a Final Application form using a link sent to you.
-Final applications must be submit by 31 January (for the summer funding round) or 31 July (for the winter funding round)
+- if invited to do so, submit a Full Application form using a link sent to you.
+Full applications must be submitted by 31 January (for the Summer funding round) or 31 July (for the Winter funding round).

 Who can apply for funding?